triton-inference-server/server/qa/common/model_generation/README.md

 ./gen_qa_model_repository.py --all --archive --archive-dir /mnt/artifacts
 ```

+Archiving runs **on the host, after generation finishes** — it is not a stage and never happens
+inside a generation container.
+That means a finished tree can be re-archived, under different
+naming or after a failed upload, without regenerating a single model, and the generation images
+carry no archiving concern.
+A packaging failure is warned about rather than failing the run,
+since by then the models are already generated and correct.

 Archives go in `archives/`, a folder of their own at the root of the model tree, so they travel
 with the tree.
 They are safe there because every walk — sizing, manifesting, archiving — keys on
 a directory holding a `config.pbtxt`, and this one holds only tarballs. `--archive-dir` puts them